 Favorite Song (another hard choice!): "Something Happens” by The National Christian Choir.

 Robert German, known for his fun personality and great attention to detail, serves as our full-time Business Administrator, beginning with The NCC in 1992.
 He loves music, but don't ask him to sing!
 You can ask him to help with just about anything else, however, because he is always willing.
-Robert and his wife, Penny, reside in Germantown, MD, with their two children.
+Robert and his wife, Penny, reside in Adamstown, MD.
+They have 2 children and 1 grandchild.

 Michael is a Maryland native, raised in Aberdeen and currently living in Bel Air.
 His musical studies began at age seven when his parents bought him a piano and arranged for lessons for his birthday...